 The Chief Executive

-The Greenwood Dale Foundation Trust and the Greenwood Academies Trust are led by the Chief Executive, Barry Day OBE, who is responsible for the overall success of all Academies, new opportunities, vision and central support functions.
+The Greenwood Dale Foundation Trust and the Greenwood Academies Trust are led by the new Chief Executive, Wayne Norrie, who is responsible for the overall success of all Academies, new opportunities, vision and central support functions.

 The Greenwood Dale Foundation Trust is the sponsor organisation.
 The Greenwood Academies Trust is the operational arm, employing all staff and managing the finances and other central services for the Academies in the group.
 These services include educational challenge and support, finance, ICT, procurement, HR, catering, data, health and safety and extended opportunities for pupils.